 If English is your second language you should consider using an interpreter to assist with completing the claim form or a complaint even if you speak some English.
 Remember that the insurance policy is a contract and the refusal of the claim is a legal dispute.

-NOTE: Both the Financial Ombudsman Service Australia and the State consumer tribunals cannot accept claims over a certain monetary amount.
-If your claim exceeds the appropriate amount you will need to go to Court or reduce your claim to the maximum allowed at FOS or Tribunal.
-Note that there are no legal costs at FOS.
+NOTE: Both the Australian Financial Complaints Authority (AFCA) and the State consumer tribunals cannot accept claims over a certain monetary amount.
+If your claim exceeds the appropriate amount you will need to go to Court or reduce your claim to the maximum allowed at AFCA or Tribunal.
+Note that there are no legal costs at AFCA.
 Get legal advice before doing this.

-If your complaint to your insurer’s Internal Dispute Resolution Department has been rejected, it is recommended that you then proceed with raising a dispute with the FOS because:
+If your complaint to your insurer’s Internal Dispute Resolution Department has been rejected, it is recommended that you then proceed with raising a dispute with AFCA because:

 - It is free

 - It is independent

 - It can make a determination that is binding on the insurer.
 This means if AFCA decides the insurer has to pay then it has no choice.

 - You don’t have to accept the determination if you don’t want to.
 If the decision goes against you then you can still go to the Tribunal or Court to pursue your case.

 If you want to give up get legal advice before you do so.
 You can call AFCA on 1800 931 678 and visit their website www.afca.org.au to lodge a claim.

 IMPORTANT: YOUR TIME LIMIT TO LODGE A COMPLAINT IN AFCA WILL EXPIRE ON THE EARLIEST OF;